gabesouto/agrix-system/README.md

 <h3>Config application.properties</h2>

-Use the ` application-example.properties` as reference to create your configuration file `application.properties` with your ports and .env variables
+Complete the  ` application.properties` file  with your MySQL and port info.

 <h3>Starting</h3>